Mānuka honey: Cultural significance

 The mānuka tree (Leptospermum scoparium), from which mānuka honey is derived, has long been regarded as a taonga (treasure) in Māori tradition.
 The plant was used in rongoā (traditional medicine), with infusions of the leaves taken for colds and fevers, and oils or poultices from the bark applied to wounds and skin conditions.
-In Māori cosmology, mānuka is associated with Tāne Mahuta, the atua (god) of forests, reinforcing its status as a plant of mana (prestige) and spiritual significance.
+In Māori cosmology, mānuka is associated with Tāne, the atua (god) of forests, reinforcing its status as a plant of mana (prestige) and spiritual significance.

 In contemporary New Zealand, mānuka honey has become both a cultural emblem and a commercial product.
 It is frequently described as “liquid gold” in media and marketing, symbolising natural heritage and national identity.
 The honey is often presented as a premium gift in ceremonial contexts and is used to promote New Zealand’s image abroad.
 For Māori enterprises, mānuka honey production is also linked to cultural revitalisation and economic development, connecting indigenous stewardship of land with participation in global trade.